BabylonJS/OldDocumentationSite/content/generals/General/how_to_start.md

 To launch index.{number}.js simply append in the url sample={number} so for launching index.3.js against the unminified released files, use: http://localhost:1338/localDev/index.html?dist=true&sample=3

 This should help playing andd debugging locally.

+## Validate changes
+As part of your testing process, it is higly recommended to launch the build validator: http://localhost:1338/tests/validation/index.htm.
+It will run several scenes against a reference image to detect any visual changes.

 ## Gulp
 The main gulpfile in Tools/Gulp contains a lot of helpfull tasks.
 So first open a terminal (Ctrl+`) in VScode or your favorite terminal.
 Navigate to the Tools/Gulp folder and you are ready to run the following commands.